JvtMrynn/Flashcard-App/README.md

 Flashcard app using dotnet maui a final project for App Dev

-Get firebase auth api first and paste it in:
+Get firebase web api first and paste it in:
-Services/FirebaseAuthServices -> "private const string FirebaseApiKey = "Your_Firebase_Auth_Api";"
+Services/FirebaseAuthServices -> "private const string FirebaseApiKey = "Your_Firebase_Web_Api";"